As you may have already read on the welcome page, my name is Bob and I take the pseudonym Kilburnlad for most of my web activities.

 Photography is another interest.
 I was quite young when I got my first 35mm camera, a very basic device that none the less taught me a lot about exposure settings and focus.
 Modern cameras do all this for you, but in much the same way that learning to program helps you understand computers, operating a manual camera helps you understand the basics of photography.

 I dabble in web design, as will be apparent from the fact you’re reading this on my web site.
 I also manage a site for my daughter, who teaches Pilates.
 And in 2018 I launched a new site, French at 60, in support of my book of the same title.
-I set myself a challenge to learn to speak French when I retired in 2008, and my book is offered as encouragement to anybody else who shares that ambition.
+As already mentioned, I set myself a challenge to learn to speak French when I retired in 2008, and my book is aimed at encouraging anybody else who shares that ambition.

 Cars were another passion when I was young but unfortunately I could only afford old wrecks while lusting after the likes of the MGs, Triumph TRs and the glorious E-Type Jaguar.
 The Earls Court Motor Show was an annual pilgrimage.
 I would probably have killed myself if I could have acquired one of those cars and it’s probably a good thing that I have had to wait until recently to fulfil my dream, and in 2013 I bought a seven-year-old Mercedes SLK 350.
 With its beautiful 3.5L V6 naturally aspirated engine and classic roadster appearance, this was a car that ticked all the boxes for me.
 So impressed was I with Mercedes that in 2016 I took a big leap of faith and committed myself to a new Mercedes SLC 300 (which supersedes the SLK).
 This will be my last car!
 With the low mileage that I do I'm hoping that it will last me until I can't drive any more.